LennonLab/Micro-Encounter/model/ODD/ODD_Protocol.md

     ...

 ###Spatial and temporal scales
 The two general aspects of scale are grain (a.k.a. resolution) and extent (e.g. total area).

-**Spatial extent**--The environment of simplex models is two dimensional and can vary along each axis from 5 to 100 discrete units.
+**Spatial extent** --- The environment of the IBMs is two dimensional and can vary along each axis from 5 to 20 discrete units.
 This makes for a potential total extent of 25 to 10,000 discrete patches, each with a grain of 1 square unit.

-Note that all particles move in decimal units the limit of which is determined by Python's decimal precision.
+Note that all individuals and/or resources move in decimal units the limit of which is determined by Python's decimal precision.
 This means that individual particles can occupy practically infinite locations within patches and likewise, squeeze through barriers (which only occupy integer x-y coordinates).

-**Temporal extent**--Extent of time in simplex models refers to residence time, i.e., the average amount of time that individual particles spend in the system.
-Residence time for inert tracer particles can vary across five orders of magnitude.
+**Temporal extent** --- Each IBM was run to a state of mean reversion in total abundance, that is, a point where the number of individuals in the system fluctuates around an average value.
+Greater detail is given under 'Process overview and scheduling'.

-**Grain**--Grain is the smallest unit over which change can happen.
-For example, as per the original ODD documentation: “One time step represents one year and simulations were run for 100 years.
-One grid cell represents 1 ha and the model landscape comprised 1,000 x 1,000 ha; i.e., 10,000 square kilometers”.
-In contrast, the smallest grain achievable by simplex is determined by slowest rate at which individuals can undergo BIDE (birth, immigration, death, emigration) processes.
-For example, under high residence times, an individual can move across 0.00001% of the x or y axis in one time step.
-Under low residence times, an individual can move across 10% or greater of the x or y axis in one time step.
+**Grain** --- Grain is the smallest unit over which change can happen.
+For example, as per the original ODD documentation: “One time step represents one year and simulations were run for 100 years.”
+In our IBMs, one time step represented a single generation.

 ### Process overview and scheduling
-**Assembly**--The user runs a program that chooses random values for system-level state variables including whether disturbance, immigration, speciation, fluid dynamics, etc. will occur and at what rates.
+**Assembly** --- The user runs a core program (i.e., model.py) that chooses random values for system-level state variables including:

-**Core simulation process**--simplex models begin simulation immediately after assembly from random combinations of state-variables and processes.
-Instead of operating by definitive time steps (i.e. days, generations), simplex models advance turnover of the environmental matrix according to the initial rate of flow.
+* Number of incoming resource molecules:
+	*  0 to 90 per time step
+* Maximum specific growth rate:
+	*  10 - 50% of cell quota
+* Maximum maintenance cost for individuals:
+	*  1 - 5% of cell quota
+* Maximum specific dispersal rate:
+	*  1 to 10% of the environment
+* Maximum specific resuscitation rate:
+	*  probability of 0.1 - 1.0
+* Maximum maintenance energy reduction factor:
+	*  Going dormant can reduce maintenance energy between 20 and 100 times
+* Incoming resource aggregation:
+	*  Determined by the standard deviation of a Normal distribution (0.1 - 0.4)

+The core program also decides at random whether fluid dynamics will occur and at what rate of flow.

-If the initial rate of flow is 1.0, then the environmental matrix and inert particles would flow 1.0 units of distance.
-After each iteration of flow, each individual is given the chance to consume, grow, reproduce, starve, die, and to disperse towards resources and environmental optima.
+**Core simulation process** --- The IBM begins to run immediately after assembly.
+After each iteration of resource inflow where varied number of molecules and particles enter the system, each individual is given the chance to consume, grow, reproduce, starve, die, and to disperse towards resources and environmental optima.

-**Duration: A run to mean reversion**--Once assembled, a simplex model simulates ecological processes (birth, death, dispersal, growth, consumption, etc.) until the system reaches a point of mean reversion, i.e., the tendency of a system to reverse a directional change in, say, total abundance.
+**Duration: A run to mean reversion** --- Once assembled, each IBM simulates ecological processes (birth, death, dispersal, growth, consumption, etc.) until the system reaches a point of mean reversion, i.e., the tendency of a system to reverse a directional change.
 Mean reversion captures whether a system is fluctuating around a mean value.
-Once 100 generations have occurred within a model, simplex examines whether a point of mean reversion has occured by conducting an Augmented Dickey-Fuller (ADF) Test, which is well-explained here: https://www.quantstart.com/articles/Basics-of-Statistical-Mean-Reversion-Testing.
-A model is stopped once mean reversion is determined to occurred and, unless the number of desired simulations (i.e. models) has been reached, simplex simply constructs another model from random combinations of state-variables and processes, and then runs it to mean reversion.
+At each time point past 200 generations, the modeling program conducts an Augmented Dickey-Fuller (ADF) test on the previous 100 generations to determine whether a state of mean reversion has been reached.
+The ADF is well-explained here: https://www.quantstart.com/articles/Basics-of-Statistical-Mean-Reversion-Testing.
+Once mean reversion is reached (p < 0.05), the model runs for an additional 100 generations.
+A model is stopped once mean reversion is determined to have occurred.
+Unless the number of desired models has been reached, the IBM framework simply constructs another model and runs it to mean reversion.

-### Fluid dynamics
+### Fluid and non-fluid dynamics
-simplex uses an efficient and powerful method for simulating fluid flow, i.e., a Lattice-Boltzmann Method (LBM).
+IBMs were chosen at random to simulate fluid and non-fluid dynamics.
+Our IBM framework used the Lattice-Boltzmann Method (LBM) to simulate fluid flow.
 An LBM discretizes the environment into a lattice and attaches to each position in the lattice a number of particle densities and velocities for each of nine directions of movement possible in a 2D environment (N, S, E, W, NE, NW, SE, SW, current position).

-**Active dispersal**--simplex models allow individuals to move towards their environmental optima.
-Rather than a single environmental optima resulting from a single environmental gradient, simplex allows environmental optima to occur as intersections among environmental gradients.
-Hence, individuals potentially have multiple optima resulting from unique and equally optimal intersection of up to 10 environmental gradients.

-**Simulated life history**--simplex models simulate growth, reproduction, and death via weighted random sampling.
+**Simulated life history** --- Our IBMs simulate growth, reproduction, and death via weighted random sampling.
 This simulate the partly probabilistic and partly deterministic nature of environmental filtering and individual-level interactions.

-*Inflow/Entrance:* Resources and individuals enter from any point in the environment.
-Species identities of inflowing propagules are chosen at random from a log-series distribution, which often approximates the distribution of abundance among species in ecological communities (see Hubbell 2001).
-Along with a species ID and species- specific maximum rates of resource uptake, active dispersal, resource efficiencies, cell maintenance, and environmental optima, each propagule was given a unique ID and a multi-resource cell quota that represent the state of internal resources.
-The average of these cell quotas determine the probability of reproduction.
+*Immigration:* Individuals enter from any point in the environment.
+Species identities of inflowing propagules are chosen at random from a uniform distribution.
+Along with a species ID and species-specific maximum rates of resource uptake, active dispersal, resource efficiencies, cell maintenance, an environmental optima, each propagule is given a unique ID and a starting cell quota that represents the state of internal resources.
+The cell quota also determines the chance of reproduction.

-*Dispersal:* Individuals are allowed to actively move along environmental gradients (sometimes against the direction of environmenta flow) and towards their optima.
-A better match to one's environmental optima increases the chance of reproduction and the individual's ability to perform (consume, grow).
+*Dispersal:* Our IBMs allow individuals to move towards resource particles.
+This happens by choosing a random sample of resource particles from the environment, and then moving the individual towards the nearest consumable resource particle at a rate determined by its cell quota and maximum dispersal rate.

-*Consumption & growth:* Sampled individuals consume resources according to their specific maximum rates of uptake and grow according to specific resource efficiencies and maintenance costs.
+*Consumption & growth:* Sampled individuals consume resources according to their species-specific maximum rates of uptake and grow according to species-specific resource efficiencies and maintenance costs.
 Uptake increases the individual cell quotas and decreases ambient resources.
 Individual cell quotas are then decreased according to a specific physiological maintenance cost.
+Likewise, faster rates of uptake incurred a larger energetic cost and hence, lower growth efficiency.

-*Reproduction:* Reproduction in simplex is currently limited to clonal reproduction with the possibility of mutation.
+*Reproduction:* Reproduction is limited to asexual reproduction with the possibility of mutation.
 Individuals reproduce with a probability determined by the combination of mean cell quota and the proportional match to the environmental optima.
 The cell quota of each resource is evenly divided between the individual and its daughter.
-The daughter is given a unique individual ID and the species ID of its mother, unless in the case of speciation, but is allowed small mutations in individual-level state variables.
+The daughter is given a unique individual ID and the species ID of its mother, but is allowed small mutations in individual-level life history parameters.

-*Speciation:* Speciation is simulated within simplex as a discrete event but is accompanied by mutations in the values of species-level state variables.
-This allows for diversity to arise within the system, which the environmental filter can then select on.

-*Death:* Individuals sampled at random will die if their smallest resource specific cell quota (i.e., N, C, P) is equal to or less than 0.
+*Death:* Individuals sampled at random will die if their cell quota is equal to or less than maintenance energy.

-*Emigration:* Individuals, resource particles, and inert tracers are considered to have left or to have flowed out when they pass beyond edges of the environment.
+*Emigration:* Emigration can result from fluid flow, from random spatial movement, or from active dispersal.
+Individuals and resource particles are considered to have left the local environment when they pass beyond the 2-dimensional edges.

 ### Design concepts

-**Basic principles.**
-*Ecological complexity*: simplex assembles models from random combinations of constraints (state-variables) and processes to generate output data that allow the user to test the general influence of a particular state-variable, process, or combination thereof using univariate and multivariate tests.
+**Ecological complexity** --- Our IBM platform assembles models from random combinations of variables and processes to generate output data that allow the user to test the general influence of particular variables, processes, or dynamics.

+*Spatial complexity:*

+*Trophic complexity:*

+*Resource complexity:*

-*Nutrient limited growth*: All models assembled by simplex employ the universal concept that individual growth and activity is fueled and limited by resources.
+**Nutrient limited growth** --- Idividual growth and activity is fueled and limited by resources.

-*Resource diversity & heterogeneity*: simplex allows the user to explore the influence of the number and abundances of different resources on ecological diversity and ecosystem processes.

-**Theories**
-*Constraint-based theory*: simplex was originally built to explore the influence of ecosystem residence time (volume/flow rate) on community assembly and structure.
-That is, the idea that both ecological processes and physical constraints shape ecological diversity.

-*Chemostat theory*: simplex operates much like an unhinged bioreactor or chemostat.
-That is, particles flow through a system of a defined size at an average rate, and are limited in growth by their residence time.
+**Energetic costs** ---

+**Emergence** ---

+**Theories** --- Our IBM platform implicitly draws from multiple ecological theories.

+*Life history theory*
+Life history theory seeks to understand aspects of ontogeny, reproduction, life span, etc. as the result of natural selection.
+Trade-offs play a central role in life history theory, where investing in one trait (e.g., rapid growth) leads to a decrease in another (e.g., growth efficiency).

+*Resource-limitation theory*
+Proposes that growth-limiting resources are the primary determinants of competition and community structure.
+Our IBMs enforce resource limitation by making all biological processes dependent on levels of endogenous resources.

+*Ecological niche theory*
+Proposes that each ecological species has a unique range envirommental characteristics within which it can experience positive growth.
+The more similar the niche of two species, the more intense the competition is likely to be between them.
+While definitions of ecological niches and how to test niche theory has long been argued, the importance of the ecological niche is a central principle of ecological theory.
+Our IBMs inherently give each species an ecological niche by assigning each species an environmental optima, a specific resource to grow on, traits that produce life history trade-offs and differential success in specific environments.

+*Ecological neutral theory*
-*Ecological neutral theory*: simplex operates via random sampling and can vary from being completely neutral (all individuals having equal vital rates) to completely idiosyncratic (all individual and species are as different as possible).
+Our IBMs operate via random sampling and can vary from being completely neutral (all individuals having equal vital rates) to completely idiosyncratic (all individual and species are as different as possible).
 The one aspect of neutral theory that simplex adopts without question is the importance of stochastic life history processes (i.e. weighted or unweighted random fluctuations in population sizes).

-**Hypotheses.**
-These are entirely up to the user to formulate and test according to simplex's capabilities and analytical tools.

-**Modeling approaches.**
+**Hypotheses** --- We used the inherent ecological complexity of our modeling framework to test for robust ecological relationships related to the following hypotheses:

+*Encounter limits growth*

+*Encounter drives seed bank dynamics*

-Simplex operations via two main modeling approaches, other than being individual-based, i.e., random sampling and computaitonal fluid dynamics.
+**Modeling approaches** --- Our IBM framework operates via two main modeling approaches other than being individual-based, i.e., random sampling and the inclusion of dimensions of ecological complexity.

 **Emergence.**
 simplex uses random sampling and random assembly its models to avoid imposing strong constraints on the properties that emerge and to allow unanticipated combinations of traits and ecological structure to emerge.